Rajkumarrmani/Rajkumarrmani/README.md

 ### Hai 👋

 # 💫 About Me:
-A Software Engineer, In love with Java, Kotlin, and DSA.
+A Software Engineer, In love with Kotlin, Jetpack compose and DSA.

 ## 🌐 Socials: